hailstorm-hs/hailstorm/demo/hailstorm.md

 ---

-# Using LWM: saving snapshots
+# Deciding when to save a snapshot

 ![Architecture diagram showing low water marks for each bolt](images/lwm_snapshot.png)